ZJU-FAST-Lab/large_scale_traj_optimizer/README.md

 # Large-Scale Trajectory Optimizer
-This is __probably the fastest__ minimum jerk or minimum snap trajectory generation you can find.
+This is __probably the fastest__ minimum jerk or minimum snap trajectory generator you can find.

 It also provides __analytical gradient__ of energy with respect to time allocations and waypoints.